In the previous modules, you learned the foundational building blocks of modern AI applications:

 Memory: Types of memory and how agents use them

-Decision Cycle: How agents observe, plan, and act in iterative loops
+Decision Loop: How agents observe, plan, and act in iterative loops

 Agent Patterns: Different agent patterns and production considerations